 District 9 (R)

-Dread Central; IMDb; Rotten Tomatoes; Sony Pictures; Templeton Gate; TV Tropes; Wikia; Wikipedia
+Dread Central (Blu-ray/DVD); IMDb; Rotten Tomatoes; Sony Pictures; Templeton Gate; TV Tropes; Wikia; Wikipedia

-This film, as is common with science fiction, is allegorical.
+This 2009 film is based on the director, Neill Blomkamp's 2006 short, Alive in Joburg.
+The film, as is common with science fiction, is allegorical.
 On the surface it's about Man's inhumanity to aliens (as well as to one human), but actually it symbolizes real events during South Africa's apartheid era.
 Anyway... in 1982, a huge spaceship appears over Johannesburg, and hovers there, motionless.
-Eventually people cut their way into the ship, and find there are over a million malnourished aliens aboard, who seeem unable to take care of themselves or control their own ship.
+Eventually people cut their way into the ship, and find there are over a million malnourished aliens aboard, who seem unable to take care of themselves or control their own ship.
 (The movie never explains how the ship came to be there or what happened to the aliens to put them in their current state.
 One thing we do eventually learn is that a piece of the ship, or a drop ship, fell from the mothership, and no one's been able to find it.)
 A section of Johannesburg, designated "District 9," is set up for the aliens to live in, and the district becomes a slum.
-We never learn what the aliens are actually called, though people take to calling them "Prawns," because of their resemblance to prawns (though many filmgoers would just say they look like insects), and also use the term as a sort of racial slur, considering the aliens to be "bottom feeders."
+We never learn what the aliens are actually called, though people take to calling them "Prawns," because of their resemblance to prawns (though many film-goers would just say they look like insects), and also use the term as a sort of racial slur, considering the aliens to be "bottom feeders."

 The movie is done partially in documentary format.
 There is old video footage from when the ship first arrived, but most of the movie is set over 20 years later, when after years of riots and tension between the Prawns and the citizens of Johannesburg, the South African government hires a private military company called Multinational United (MNU) to relocate the Prawns to a new facility a couple hundred miles away.
 One executive at the company, Piet Smit, puts his son-in-law, Wikus van de Merwe, in charge of the operation.
 We see Wikus now as the focus of the documentary, and he kind of reminds me of Michael Scott from "The Office" (though I've only really watched the first episode of that series, so I could be off base).
 Anyway, Wikus is like a mid-level bureaucrat or something.
 He seems eager to do a good job and to be worthy of this promotion, though mostly he seems kind of ineffectual.
 Cameras follow him from his office to District 9, where he and his team (including armed guards led by Koobus Venter, who clearly doesn't like Wikus) go to serve eviction notices to the Prawns.
 (I want to note that while humans and Prawns each speak their own language, each race understands what the other is saying, which kind of reminds me of Chewbacca from Star Wars.
 Except that there are subtitles for what the Prawns say, so viewers can understand.
 I also found myself wondering if the Prawns' language, which includes a lot of clicking, is meant to resemble Khoisan languages.)
 Anyway, while Wikus's team is doing their job, we get to see what life is like for the Prawns, as well as some humans who live in District 9, mainly Nigerian criminals led an arms dealer named Obesandjo.
 It's important to note that while both Obesandjo's gang and legitimate groups like MNU have obtained Prawn weapons over the years, they can't use them because they're engineered to respond only to Prawn physiology.